 How Can You Use Ojon And Batana Oils?

 Use these hair oils as you would any other.
-Do a scalp massage once or twice a week, leave in the hair overnight, or wash off after 20 minutes to one hour.
+Massage the scalp once or twice a week, leave it in the hair overnight, or wash it off after 20 minutes to one hour.

 Melt the oils and add a small amount to your shampoos or conditioners; they work very well added to hair masks, either homemade or store-bought.